-Looking for a small, practical camera that’s superior to a smartphone to take on your travels or pull from your pocket?
+Looking for a small, practical camera to take on your travels?
 Then look no further.
 Our roundup will help you buy the best compact camera for you.

 In the past few years, the compact camera market has changed hugely with the proliferation of camera phones.
 While cheap and cheerful point-and-shoot compacts are still available, there aren’t nearly as many as there once were.